zihung20/tp/docs/DeveloperGuide.md

 **Main Success Scenario (MSS):**

-1. The branch staff request to add a new personnel’s entry.
+1. The branch staff types a command to add a new personnel entry, including all required details.

-2. The branch staff enters the details of the personnel.
-3. The system adds the personnel’s entry with the entered details.
+2. The system adds the personnel’s entry with the provided details.

-4. The system displays a success message to the branch staff and highlight the added personnel’s entry.
+3. The system displays a success message to the branch staff.
     Use case ends.

 **Extensions:**

-- 2a.
+- 1a.
 The branch staff provides insufficient input.

-  - 2a1.
+  - 1a1.
 The system displays an error message indicating the required fields and correct format to enter.

-    Use case resumes at step 2.
+    Use case resumes at step 1.

-- 2b.
+- 1b.
 The system detects invalid information entered.

-  - 2b1.
-The system states the incorrect fields and provides the correct format to enter.
+  - 1b1.
+The system states one invalid field provides the correct format to enter.

-    Use case resumes at step 2.
+    Use case resumes at step 1.

-- 2c.
+- 1c.
 The system detects a duplicate personnel.

-  - 2c1.
+  - 1c1.
 The system displays an error message stating that the entry already exists.

-    Use case end.
+    Use case resumes at step 1.

 #### **Use Case: UC2 - View a personnel’s entry**